stephenfewer/grinder/Readme.md

 For a quick start, the steps for installing a node are as follows:

 * Install Ruby (www.ruby-lang.org).
-Ruby 2.0 can fuzz both 32bit and 64bit targets.
-Ruby 1.9 can only fuzz 32bit targets.
+Ruby 2.0 x64 can fuzz both 32bit and 64bit targets.
+Ruby 2.0 x86 and Ruby 1.9 x86 can only fuzz 32bit targets.

 * On a 32bit Windows system: Copy '.\grinder\node\data\x86\grinder_logger.dll' to 'c:\windows\system32\'